kedacore/keda-docs/content/docs/2.8/scalers/predictkube.md

 - `query` - Predict the query that will yield the value for the scaler to compare against the `threshold`.
 The query must return a vector/scalar single element response.
 - `queryStep` - The maximum time between two slices within the boundaries for QML range query, used in the query.
 - `threshold` - Value to start scaling for.
 (This value can be a float)
+- `activationThreshold`- Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)

 ### Authentication Parameters